MultiX-Amsterdam/multix-docs/index.md

 ## <a name="lab-website"></a>Lab Website

-We have a lab website [https://multix.io](https://multix.io), which is hosted in [this repository](https://github.com/MultiX-Amsterdam/multix-amsterdam.github.io).
+Our lab website is hosted in [this repository](https://github.com/MultiX-Amsterdam/multix-amsterdam.github.io).
 Please contact Yen-Chia Hsu if you want to add your paper to the lab publication list, or if you want to add news (e.g., your paper is accepted at a conference) to the lab page.

 ## <a name="lab-meeting"></a>Lab Meeting